isaaclimdc/ILBarButtonItem/README.md

 How to use
 ----------
+A demo project `ILBarButtonItemDemo` is included to show how `ILBarButtonItem` can be integrated into a project.

-1. Copy `ILBarButtonItem.h` and `ILBarButtonItem.m` into your Xcode project.
+1. Copy the following 3 files into your Xcode project.
 Be sure to check "Copy items into destination's group folder".
+    - `ILBarButtonItem.h`
+    - `ILBarButtonItem.m`
+2. Add the line `#include "ILBarButtonItem.h"` to the `YourAppName-Prefix.pch` file in the "Supporting Files" group.
+This way, `ILBarButtonItem` will be available to every file in your project without needing to keep adding a `#include`.
-2. `#include "ILBarButtonItem.h"` in the view controller in which you want to display the bar button item.
-3. In its `viewDidLoad:` method, put in the following code.
+3. In the `viewDidLoad` method of the view controller you want the bar button item to show in, put in the following code.
 Note: your images should have dimensions below 44x44px for the best results.

-        /* Left bar button item */
         self.navigationItem.leftBarButtonItem =
             [ILBarButtonItem barItemWithImage:[UIImage imageNamed:@"<default image here>.png"]
                                 selectedImage:[UIImage imageNamed:@"<selected image here>.png"]